Andy2244/openwrt-extra/README.md

 Samba [VFS modules](https://wiki.samba.org/index.php/Virtual_File_System_Modules) are supported and can be added via luci.

 For now the samba server is a basic fileserver, without AC-DC, ADS, Cluster and printer support!
-The size of the Samba4.ipk is around 5.6 MB, so you need a >8MB NVRAM device to fit the final image or setup a [ext-root](https://lede-project.org/docs/user-guide/extroot_configuration).
+The size of the Samba4.ipk and deps are around 5.6 MB, so you need a >8MB NVRAM device to fit the final image or setup a [ext-root](https://lede-project.org/docs/user-guide/extroot_configuration).

 ### Usage
 **IMPORTANT: master branch can only be build via latest package/master**